 What is a business license?

-A business license is a fee for doing business within the incorporated area of the City of Reno.
+The business license certificate is evidence that you have met the City of Reno requirements to conduct business within the the incorporated area of the City and all license fee have been paid (other permits may be required to operate your business).
 Reno Municipal Code requires that you obtain a license when you conduct any business activity within the City even if your business is located OUTSIDE the city limits or you have a business license from another city.
-The business license certificate is evidence only that you have met City of Reno requirements and that your license fee has been paid - other permits may be required to operate your business.

 Do I need a Business License?